Unified discontinuous Galerkin scheme for a large class of elliptic equations: First-order flux formulation

 with auxiliary variable $v_i = \nabla_{\!i} u$ can be formulated with the fluxes and sources

-The strategy of expanding covariant derivatives is different to the formulations employed for relativistic hyperbolic conservation laws in~\ccite{Teukolsky2016-ja}, where fluxes are always vector fields and therefore the covariant divergence can always be written in terms of partial derivatives and the metric determinant.\footnote{See Eq.~(2.3) in \ccite{Teukolsky2016-ja}.} In contrast, fluxes in the elliptic equations~\eqref{eq:fluxform} can be higher-rank tensor fields.
+Our strategy of expanding covariant derivatives differs from the formulations employed for relativistic hyperbolic conservation laws in~\ccite{Teukolsky2016-ja}, where fluxes are always vector fields and therefore the covariant divergence can always be written in terms of partial derivatives and the metric determinant.\footnote{See Eq.~(2.3) in \ccite{Teukolsky2016-ja}.} In contrast, fluxes in the elliptic equations~\eqref{eq:fluxform} can be higher-rank tensor fields, as exemplified in \cref{eq:elasticity_fluxform}.

-Note that the fixed-sources~$\dgf_\alpha(\bm{x})$ can, in principle, be absorbed in the sources~$\dgS_\alpha$.
-However, it is useful to keep these variable-independent contributions separate for two reasons: First, they remain constant throughout an elliptic solve, so they need not be re-computed when the dynamic variables change.
-Second, they present a non-linearity in the variables~$u_A$ and~$v_A$ when included in the sources~$\dgS_\alpha$.
-In cases where the fluxes~$\dgFi{\alpha}$ and sources~$\dgS_\alpha$ can be made linear in~$u_A$ and~$v_A$ by moving variable-independent contributions to the fixed-sources~$\dgf_\alpha$ we can avoid an explicit linearization procedure.
+The fixed sources~$\dgf_\alpha(\bm{x})$ could, in principle, be absorbed in the sources~$\dgS_\alpha$.
+However, it is useful to keep these variable-independent contributions separate for two reasons.
+First, they remain constant throughout an elliptic solve, so they need not be recomputed when the dynamic variables change.
+Second, the constant contributions represent a nonlinearity in the variables~$u_A$ and~$v_A$ when included in the sources~$\dgS_\alpha$.
+Assigning the constant contributions to the fixed sources~$\dgf_\alpha$ eliminates this particular nonlinearity, hence allowing us to avoid an explicit linearization procedure if the remaining sources $\dgS_\alpha$ are linear.

-In addition to the Poisson and elasticity problems included here for illustration we list fluxes and sources for a selection of elliptic systems in the \hyperref[app:systems]{Appendix} and proceed to discretize the generic first-order flux formulation~\eqref{eq:fluxform}.
-In practice, the generic implementation of the DG discretization in the \spectre{} code allows us to solve a variety of elliptic systems by only implementing their fluxes and sources.
-We will return to specific elliptic systems in \cref{sec:tests}, where we present the versatility of the scheme by solving a Poisson problem, a linear elasticity problem and a challenging non-linear general-relativistic problem on a curved manifold.
+The \hyperref[app:systems]{Appendix} lists fluxes and sources for selected elliptic problems.
+Our focus on systems in generic first-order flux form allows us to solve a variety of elliptic systems by only implementing their fluxes and sources.
+We now proceed to discretize this generic formulation.